simonpcouch/gander/README.md

     }
 ```

-The analogous keybinding on non-macOS is `Ctrl+Alt+H`.
+The analogous keybinding on non-macOS is `Ctrl+Alt+G`.
 That said, change
 the `"key"` entry to any keybinding you wish!

 Once those steps are completed, you’re ready to use the gander